South Dakota Gun Rights for Medical Cannabis Patients

 South Dakota is currently a shall-issue, permitless carry state.
 The sheriff’s office takes care of permits at the county level.
 If you want to purchase a firearm from a private citizen, you don’t need any permits, registration, or background checks.

-For reciprocity, the state gives Concealed Pistol Permits (CPP) to both South Dakota residents and military members and their spouses who are stationed there.
+For reciprocity, the state gives Concealed Pistol Permits (CPP) to South Dakota residents, military members, and their spouses stationed there.

 These places are off-limits even with a permit/license:

 - A public elementary or secondary school premises, including school vehicles or buildings

 - A county courthouse, the state capitol, although enhanced permit holders can carry in these locations following 24-hour prior notification to the superintendent of the Highway Patrol

 - An establishment licensed to serve alcoholic beverages on the premises if the establishment derives more than 50% of its sales from alcoholic beverages